Pratikshinde55/AWS-EKS-SetUp/README.md

   - Note:

-    Kubernetes have their own load balancer, but if we want to use other load balancer then plugin need for "vanilla kubernetes" but for "amazon EKS" give precreated plugin for using aws services like Load balancer.
+    Kubernetes have their own load balancer, but if we want to use other load balancer then plugin need for "vanilla kubernetes" but while using "amazon EKS" give precreated plugin for using aws services like Load balancer(ELB).

  Command for get Load Balancer list: